Gmabatah93/DALEX/README.md

 **INTUITION**

-Measure how much does a model’s performance change if the effect of a selected explanatory variable, or of a group of variables, is removed?
-To remove the effect, we use perturbations, like resampling from an empirical distribution or permutation of the values of the variable.
+How much does a model’s performance change if the effect of a selected explanatory variable, or of a group of variables, is removed?
+To remove the effect, we use perturbations, like resampling from an empirical distribution or permutation of the values of the variable.\
+ _(If a variable is important, then we expect that, after permuting the values of the variable, the model’s performance will worsen.
+The larger the change in the performance, the more important is the variable)_.

 ### METHOD
 <img src="Images/VIP_form.PNG" width="700">